communication

 Which, it turns out, is exactly what NVC is designed for.

 Non-violent communication, developed by psychologist Marshall Rosenberg, is a framework for expressing needs without blame.
 It sounds simple.
 It is not simple.
-But after months of fumbling through it, I'm convinced it's one of the most useful skills for anyone in a relationship.
+But after months of fumbling through it, we're convinced it's one of the most useful skills for anyone in a relationship.

-Here's what we've learned — mistakes included.
+What we've learned is below — mistakes included.

 The Four Steps (And Why They Feel Unnatural)